CrystallizeAPI/crystallize-cli/README.md

 npx @crystallize/cli -b
 ```

-This will bootstrap an existing tenant with example data.
+This will bootstrap an existing tenant with example data

 ### Templates